dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.1 (Updated 01272014)
 - Key element check implemented.
 Wizard now checks forensures the presence of the following ['idinfo', 'dataqual', 'spdoinfo', 'spref', 'eainfo', 'distinfo', 'metainfo'].
-This resolves the issue of the tool hanging up on “Updating Digital Transfer Info – Format Name” (and other instances resulting from missing nodes).
+This resolves the issue of the tool hanging up on ï¿½Updating Digital Transfer Info ï¿½ Format Nameï¿½ (and other instances resulting from missing nodes).
 - Microsoft Excel file provided as input will prompt user to export to .dbf.
 - Handling of State Plane coordinate systems has been updated.
 - XML output will now be well-formatted when viewed in raw XML.
 Thanks to P. Schweitzer for updates to the MP utility.